shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Scroll to bottom when joining new chat room or sending message
+- User Avatar uploading features
 - Display avatars of users and groups in chat sidebar
 - Create User Details table for User profile data, most importantly the name of user's avatar image completed
 - Fixes to Image upload/cropping UI on the React side